tomas-fryza/vhdl-course/lab8-project/README.md

 An abstract is a short summary of your project, usually about a paragraph (6-7 sentences, 150-250 words) long.
 A well-written abstract serves multiple purposes: (a) an abstract lets readers get the gist or essence of your project quickly; (b) an abstract prepares readers to follow the detailed information, description, and results in your report; (c) and, later, an abstract helps readers remember key points from your project.

+The main contributions of the project are:

+* ...
+* ...
+* ...

-Photo of your application with labels of individual parts.
+[Photo of your application with labels of individual parts.]

+[Link to your short video presentation.]

 ## Theoretical description and explanation